Citation, DOI & article data

 Spinal stenosis is a condition in which a portion of the spinal canal narrows to the point at which it can exert pressure on the nerves that travel through the spine.

 Men are more affected than women (except in the case of degenerative spondylolisthesis).
-Prevalence increases with age - most newly diagnosed patients are over the age of 50 years 2.
+Prevalence increases with age; most newly diagnosed patients are >50 years old 2.

 The causes of spinal stenosis can be divided into two groups 1: